Neisvestney/TelegramModularFramework/docs/guides/handlers/commands.md

 }
 ```

-By default command name generates from method name `CommandName -> /commandname`
+By default, command name generates from method name `CommandName -> /commandname`
 You can specify name by passing `name` argument to @TelegramModularFramework.Attributes.CommandAttribute
 Name cannot contain spaces